ICRA 2026 Workshop on "7th ViTac Workshop: Learning to See and Feel: Vision–Tactile Synergy for Embodied AI"

 Topics of Interest

 Posters and live demonstrations will be selected from a call for extended abstracts (2 pages + references), reviewed by the organisers.
 The best posters will be invited to give talks at the workshop.
 All submissions will be reviewed using a double-blind review process.
 Accepted contributions will be presented during the workshop as posters.
-Submissions must be sent in PDF, following the RSS conference style (two-columns).
+Submissions must be sent in PDF, following the ICRA conference style (two-columns).

 Organisers